This is a blog. A dying media, but indulge me.

 When I got elected, I migrated the blogging to the current form.
 And despite the dying of this medium, I committed when I ran to keep on blogging about the City, so I’m kinda stuck now.
 I have managed to keep that promise by reporting here on every decision made during my time at Council, and giving people some insight into how we got to where we are (and gave them lots of ammunition to call me out on bad decisions).
 It has become a little more boring because of that, and I’m sorry.
 Governance is sometimes boring, especially compared to shouting from the peanut gallery.
 As time allows, I am also trying to keep up on posting those strongly held opinions that may change in the future.

 Everything I write here is in my own words (outside of quotations, of course), and opinions are mine, and I really need to be clear this is is not official communications from the City.
 My blogs very likely don’t reflect the opinions of my Council colleagues or of any rational person.

-I don’t have a copy editor, and do most of my writing in frenzy, late at night when other pressures on my time and consciousness are abated for a few hours.
-If I took the time for sober second thought and reflection (never mind fixing spelling), nothing would ever be posted.
 I often start sentences with conjunctions and end them with prepositions, and my favorite piece of punctuation is ellipses.
-I know these are bad habits, but I suppose, like it or hate it, but that is my voice.
+I know these are bad habits, but I suppose, like it or hate it, and, at times, I hate it myself, like when I get buried in too many subclauses to understand where my sentence is going and, eventually, end up with a sentence ending in a way that doesn’t make sense but does when you pick it apart, like this one, that is my voice.
 Please forgive the typos and recognize this as a volunteer effort, with volunteer results.